Shop and Save on New York State Health Insurance

 Administrative Hassle Moderate (referrals) Low Low Moderate (referrals)

-Best For Budget-conscious, local care Balance of cost and flexibility Maximum freedom, frequent travel Want coordination with flexibility
+Best For Budget-focused, local care Cost + flexibility balance Maximum freedom, travel Coordination + some flexibility

 Decision tree flowchart for choosing the right Florida health insurance plan